westonea252/KillerHomeLab/Azure-Firewall/README.md

 - Admin Password.
 Enter a valid Admin Password
 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)
 - WindowsClientLicenseType.
 Choose Windows Client License Type (Example:  Windows_Client or None)
+- SQLSASURL.
+Enter a valid URL that points to the SQL 2019 or 2017 .ISO
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Sub DNS Domain.
 OPTIONALLY, enter a valid DNS Sub Domain.
 (Example:  sub1. or sub1.sub2.
 This entry must end with a DOT )
 - Sub DNS BaseDN.
 OPTIONALLY, enter a valid DNS Sub Base DN.
 (Example:  DC=sub1, or DC=sub1,DC=sub2,    This entry must end with a COMMA )